bytescout/ByteScout-SDK-SourceCode/RPA Robotic Process Automation/Invoice fraud detection/VB.NET/README.md

-## invoice fraud detection in VB.NET using ByteScout Robotic Process Automation What is ByteScout Robotic Process Automation?
-It is tools and API for rapid manual data entry automation using Robotic Process Automation based on ByteScout data extraction tools.
+## invoice fraud detection in VB.NET with ByteScout Robotic Process Automation ByteScout Robotic Process Automation is set of integrated APIs for quick replaccement of manual data processing with robotic process automations.

 ## REQUEST FREE TECH SUPPORT